 The sights were fascinating - each station was of a different design - this station had many bronze life sized statues.

+The superstition is that if you stroke the dog’s nose it will help you to pass your exams – his nose was very shiny indeed!
 This ceiling was adorned by exquisite chandeliers.
 The stations were so busy, many people would not notice the ceilings unless the details were pointed out.
 Karen and Kath were very grateful for their knowledgeable guides.

 This was the deepest station, where Stalin met with the Russian Government during the war with archways made of solid steel, making it the safest place to be.